Giovanni Aloi: Conferences

-Aloi has organized and chaired symposia on the subject of nature and posthumanism in modern and contemporary art.
+Aloi has organized, chaired, and keynoted symposia on nature and posthumanism in modern and contemporary art since the early 2000s.
 Animal Ecologies in Visual Culture was held in 2011 at UCL in London.
 The symposium proposed an exploration of artistic practices involved with animals and environments.
 Through a multidisciplinary approach, it aimed at facilitating a dialogue between artists, scientists, and academics interested in informing wider audiences through visual communication.
 In 2012, With Professor Anthony Podbersceck, Aloi co-organized ISAZ2012, held between 11 and 13 July 2012, Murray Edwards College, Cambridge, UK.

-In 2016, with artist Andrew Yang and art historian David Getsy, Aloi co-organized and chaired the symposium Human-non-Human Networks held at The School of the Art Institute of Chicago on the 12th of March.
+In 2016, with artist Andrew Yang and art historian David Getsy, Aloi co-organized and chaired the symposium Human-non-Human Networks held at The School of the Art Institute of Chicago on 12 March.
 The symposium critically addressed the zoocentrism characterizing the recent years of animal studies to identify new and productive methodological approaches and ethicalities for the biotechnological and biocapital dimensions of the Anthropocene.

 In 2017, Aloi organized and co-chaired Truth.Climate.Now.
 Representation, policies, and lived experiences of the Anthropocene were central to this symposium that through the collaboration of artists and scientists working at the School of the Art Institute of Chicago mapped new aesthetic territories for current political times.

 Also, in 2017, Aloi organized and chaired the symposium titled Botanical Speculations at The School of the Art Institute of Chicago.
-Botanical Speculations brought together the artistic and scientific community of the School of the Art Institute of Chicago to discuss the growing importance of plants in contemporary art and philosophy.
-The symposium featured the participation of many artists, faculties, and students from the School of the Art Institute of Chicago and a keynote presentation by Ikerbasque Research Professor of Philosophy at the University of the Basque Country, Vitoria-Gasteiz, Michael Marder.
+The symposium featured the participation of artists, faculties, and students from the School of the Art Institute of Chicago and a keynote presentation by Ikerbasque Research Professor of Philosophy at the University of the Basque Country, Vitoria-Gasteiz, Michael Marder.
 The proceedings of this symposium were gathered in the edited collection Botanical Speculations published in 2018.